gokemon/tictactoe/readme.md

 We'll also be looking at:

 * **Quality of communication around decision-making.** Can I tell you why I implemented my solution in a certain way?
 Can I tell you about alternative implementations I might have tried?
+* *I thought I wanted to test for winning solutions by array, first row, second row, third row, first column, second column, third column, and the two diagonals.
+I knew I needed a click event.
+I knew I needed a counter.
+I knew I needed to push moves to an array because Marc walked us through the beginning of the "design" of this project*.
 * **Ability to pick up new technologies and push self-knowledge.** How did I approach any new libraries/technologies and extend my learning into a working game?